iflowfor8hours/til/presentations/openstack/blog.md

 My first attempt at running `./stack.sh` wound up with an OOM error.

     /vagrant/functions-common: fork: Cannot allocate memory

-I added another two gigs of memory, bringing up the total to 4096, to the virtual machine and tried again.
+I added another two gigs of memory to the virtual machine bringing up the total to 4096, and tried again.

     This is your host IP address: 10.0.2.15
     Horizon is now available at http://10.0.2.15/dashboard